dry-rb/dry-rb.org/source/gems/dry-validation/1.0/schemas.html.md

 end
 ```

-The major difference between plain `schema` and `params`, is that the latter will perform params-specific coercions prior applying rules:
+The major difference between `params` and the plain `schema` is that `params` latter will perform params-specific coercions before applying the contract's rules.
+For example, it will coerce strings into integers:

 ``` ruby
 result = contract.call('email' => 'jane@doe.org', 'age' => '21')